zeetwii/cactus/README.md

 # CACTUS

-## Cyber Autonomous Clustering TUner and Scanner
+## Configurable Autonomous Clustering TUner and Scanner

  Finding two words that start with C is hard...